aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 The `amplify-authenticator` directive renders UI elements for auth.
 Now, refresh your app and visit the Home tab, you will see a login form that also provides sign-up options.

-### Enable UI Styling
+### Enabling the UI Styles

-To change the look and feel of your UI components, you can update *src/global.scss* file, which includes global style rules for your app.
+To change the look and feel of your Amplify UI components, you can update *src/global.scss* file, which includes global style rules for your app.

-For now, import default styles from *aws-amplify-angular* module to make sure that your authenticator component (and other AWS Amplify UI components) are styled properly with the Amplify default theme:
+Alternatively, Amplify provides a default styling theme your can use.
+You can import default styles from *aws-amplify-angular* module to make sure that your authenticator component (and other AWS Amplify UI components) are styled properly with the Amplify default theme.

 Add the following import statement in *src/global.scss*:
 ```javascript